Pollokshaws East railway station

 Pollokshaws East railway station is a railway station in Glasgow, Scotland, serving parts of the Pollokshaws, Auldhouse, Newlands and Shawlands neighbourhoods of the city.
 The station is managed by ScotRail and is located on the Cathcart Circle Line.
+Services are provided by ScotRail and have previously been provided by ScotRail on behalf of Strathclyde Passenger Transport.

 History

 The Caledonian Railway extended the original Cathcart District Railway route back in a loop configuration towards Glasgow Central in 1894, opening the station here along with it on 2 April that year.
 The station had a goods yard on the north side of the line to the east of station (on the other side of Kilmarnock Road.
 This was served by a signal box on the south side of the line, opposite the yard.
 The signal box was closed on 16 October 1961 as part of the electrification scheme.

 British Rail demolished the station building, replacing it with a shelter in the late 1980s.
 In 2006, housing was built on the site of the goods yard.